AhsanulHasan16/Shopping-Cart-OOP-PHP/README.md

 The code ain't fully complete yet.
 There are some methods that are yet needed to be fulfilled.
 Will do it soon.

 There ain't no web version of the index file.
-Compiled and tested the code with the command line panel.
+Compiled and tested the code with the command line terminal.